reservoirpy/reservoirpy/docs/source/getting_started.rst

     Here, we created a dense (``proba=1.``) input matrix able to connect a 2-dimensional input to a reservoir composed of 100 neuronal units, without adding a constant bias.

-    For the next steps of this tutorial, we will keep using the first two "dummy" matrices that we defined in the first place.
+    For the next steps of this tutorial, we will keep using the first two "dummy" matrices we defined in the first place.

 Training your ESN
 -----------------

     ESNs can then be trained on sequential data, for instance text, sound, speech, or any kind of timeseries, especially chaotic ones.
-Let's build some dummy sequential data, like simple oscillations flowing through time:
+Let's build some simple sinusoidal sequential data, for instance simple oscillations flowing through time:

     .. doctest::